jayskano/users-group-policy/README.md

 </p>
 <p>

-  - After locking the account, I went back into DC-1 as jane_admin and navigated to Active Directory Users and Computers
+  - After the account was locked, I returned to DC-1 as jane_admin and opened Active Directory Users and Computers
-  - From there, I located the user "bib.tel" and navigated to the "Account" tab where I unlocked the account.
+  - Navigated to the Account tab for the user "bib.tel".
+  - Confirmed the account was marked as locked and manually unlocked it by checking the "Unlock Account" option.
 </p>
 <br />